 The Operating Partnership has a \$4.0 billion unsecured revolving credit facility, or Credit Facility, a \$2.0 billion delayed-draw term loan facility, or Term Facility, and a \$3.5 billion supplemental unsecured revolving credit facility, or Supplemental Facility, or together, the Facilities.
 The Credit Facility and the Term Facility can be increased in the form of either additional commitments under the Credit Facility or incremental term loans under the Term Facility in an aggregate amount for all such increases not to exceed \$1.0 billion, for a total aggregate size of \$7.0 billion, in each case, subject to obtaining additional lender commitments and satisfying certain customary conditions precedent.
 The initial maturity date of the Term Facility and Credit Facility are June 30, 2022 and June 30, 2024, respectively.
-Each of the Term Facility and Credit Facility are June 30, 2022 and June 30, 2023 and June 30, 2025, respectively, at our sole option, subject to satisfying certain customary conditions precedent.
+Each of the Term Facility and Credit Facility can be extended for two additional six-month periods to June 30, 2023 and June 30, 2025, respectively, at our sole option, subject to satisfying certain customary conditions precedent.
 The Term Facility was available via a single draw during the nine-month period following March 16, 2020 and was drawn on in 2020 prior to expiring.

 Borrowings under the Credit Facility bear interest, at the Operating Partnership's election, at either (i) LIBOR plus a margin determined by the Operating Partnership's corporate credit rating of between 0.65% and 1.40% or (ii) the base rate (which rate is equal to the greatest of the prime rate, the federal funds effective rate plus 0.50% or LIBOR plus 1.00%) (the "Base Rate"), plus a margin determined by the Operating Partnership's corporate credit rating of between 0.00% and 0.40%.
 The Credit Facility includes a facility fee determined by the Operating Partnership's corporate credit rating of between 0.10% and 0.30% on the aggregate revolving commitments under the Credit Facility.
 The Credit Facility contains a money market competitive bid option program that allows the Operating Partnership to hold auctions to achieve lower pricing for short-term borrowings.
-Borrowings under the Term Facility bear interest, at the Operating Partnership's corporate credit rating of between 0.725% and 1.60% or (ii) the base rate (equal to the greatest of the prime rate, the federal funds effective rate plus 0.50% or LIBOR plus 1.00%) plus a margin determined by the Operating Partnership's corporate credit rating of between 0.725% and 1.60% or (ii) the base rate (equal to the greatest of the prime rate, the federal funds effective rate plus 0.50% or LIBOR plus 1.00%) plus a margin determined by the Operating Partnership's corporate credit rating of between 0.00% and 0.60%.
+Borrowings under the Term Facility bear interest, at the Operating Partnership's election, at either (i) LIBOR plus a margin determined based on the Operating Partnership's corporate credit rating of between 0.725% and 1.60% or (ii) the base rate (equal to the greatest of the prime rate, the federal funds effective rate plus 0.50% or LIBOR plus 1.00%) plus a margin determined by the Operating Partnership's corporate credit rating of between 0.00% and 0.60%.
 The Term Facility includes a ticking fee equal to 0.10% of the unused term loan commitment under the Term Facility, which ticking fee commenced accruing on the date that is forty-five days after the closing of the Term Facility.